 Join the Expedition Team on this highly immersive Birding Expedition voyage for an experience like no other, and one that will stay with you long after you’ve returned home.
 Together with passionate ornithologists, you can enjoy onboard lectures to discover and study a large variety of faraway bird species.

 ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist you with this.

-All ocean-view suite accommodation; onboard meals; butler service; complimentary beverages served throughout the ship (an assortment of complimentary wines, champagne and spirits); all onboard gratuities (except spa); courtesy rubber boots on board; port charges and handling fees; Silver, Medallion, Grand and Owner's Suite guests receive laundry service and dinner at Officer's table; Grand and Owner's Suite guests also receive 4 hours Internet service per suite per voyage segment and 2 hours worldwide phone use per suite per voyage segment from your suite.
+All ocean-view suite accommodation; onboard meals; butler service; complimentary beverages served throughout the ship (an assortment of complimentary wines, champagne and spirits); all onboard gratuities (except spa); courtesy rubber boots on board; port charges and handling fees; Silver, Medallion, Grand and Owner's Suite guests receive laundry service and dinner at Officer's table; 1 hour of internet access per guest/per day for passengers booked in Adventurer, Explorer, View, Vista, and Veranda Suites; unlimited internet access for passengers booked in Expedition, Medallion, Silver, Grand, and Owner’s Suites.
 Subject to change without notice.

 Airfare; transfers and luggage handling; travel insurance; government fees and taxes; visa and passport expenses; gifts and items of a personal nature such as laundry and spa options, fuel surcharge may apply.